calico/open_CLaM/README.md

 to your computer.

 First, choose a location on your computer where you will store the `open_CLaM` repository.
-Let's call this file location <open_CLaM_parent_dir>.
+Let's call this file location `<open_CLaM_parent_dir>`.

 Navigate to this location in a terminal / command line:
 ```
 cd <open_CLaM_parent_dir>
 ```

-In the same terminal window, clone this repository and al submodules onto your computer:
+In the same terminal window, clone this repository and all submodules onto your computer:

 ```
 git clone --recurse-submodules -j8 https://github.com/calico/open_CLaM.git